rpglab/rpglab.github.io/resources/_posts/2023-04-17-FL-ML-R-SCUC_Python.md

 paper: /papers/ArunR_FL-ML-R-SCUC/
 link:
 doi:
-description: "This work is for our TPWRS paper: Feasibility Layer Aided Machine Learning Approach for Day-Ahead Operations."
+description: "This work is for our TPWRS paper: *Feasibility Layer Aided Machine Learning Approach for Day-Ahead Operations*.
+The designed feasibility layer will post-process ML predictions to ensure solutions are physically feasible."
 ---